 People Who Are Not Visitors: Certain categories of individuals who interact with patients or staff are not visitors and are not subject to this policy.
 Such individuals include people who are part of the broader treatment team such as interpreters and doualas, advocates from Disability Rights Vermont, surveyors or investigators from government agencies or accrediting organization and other legally authorized individuals will be permitted to enter the facility when necessary.
 In addition, patients are permitted to go to Financial Counseling, and the Retail Pharmacy.

 Outpatient Clinic Restrictions:

-We still ask that you continue to wear masks , wash your hands frequently, and observe 6' social distancing measures.
-These policies are to ensure the safety of our patients and staff in compliance with the Governor’s Executive Order and Vermont Agency of Human Services guidelines.
+All visitors must continue to wear masks , and are encouraged to wash hands frequently, and to observe 6' social distancing measures.
+These policies are to ensure the safety of our patients and staff in compliance with the CDC Guidelines.

 Access to the main hospital building will be limited to the following entrances and times:

 - Open 5:30AM to 7PM, Daily

 - Open 24hrs a day, 7 days a week